Kyrgyzstan: Geography

 Kyrgyzstan is a landlocked country in Central Asia, bordering Kazakhstan, China, Tajikistan and Uzbekistan.
-It lies between latitudes 39° and 44° N, and longitudes 69° and 81° E. It is farther from the sea than any other individual country, and all its rivers flow into closed drainage systems which do not reach the sea.
+It lies between latitudes 39° and 44° N, and longitudes 69° and 81° E. It is farther from the sea than any other individual country, and is an endorheic basin in which all its rivers flow into closed drainage systems which do not reach the sea.
 The mountainous region of the Tian Shan covers over 80% of the country (Kyrgyzstan is occasionally referred to as "the Switzerland of Central Asia", as a result), with the remainder made up of valleys and basins.

 Issyk-Kul Lake, or Ysyk-Köl in Kyrgyz, in the north-eastern Tian Shan is the largest lake in Kyrgyzstan and the second largest mountain lake in the world after Titicaca.
 The lowest point is in Kara-Daryya (Karadar'ya) at 132 meters and the highest peaks are in the Kakshaal-Too range, forming the Chinese border.
 Peak Jengish Chokusu, at 7439 m, is the highest point and is considered by geologists to be the northernmost peak over 7000 m in the world.
 Heavy snowfall in winter leads to spring floods which often cause serious damage downstream.
 The runoff from the mountains is also used for hydro-electricity.

 Kyrgyzstan has significant deposits of metals including gold and rare-earth metals.
 Due to the country's predominantly mountainous terrain, less than 8% of the land is cultivated, and this is concentrated in the northern lowlands and the fringes of the Fergana Valley.

-Bishkek in the north is the capital and largest city, with 937,400 inhabitants (as of 2025).
+Bishkek in the north is the capital and largest city, with 1,321,900 inhabitants (as of 2025).
 The second city is the ancient town of Osh, located in the Fergana Valley near the border with Uzbekistan.
 The principal river is the Kara Darya, which flows west through the Fergana Valley into Uzbekistan.
 Across the border in Uzbekistan it meets another major Kyrgyz river, the Naryn.

 The confluence forms the Syr Darya, which originally flowed into the Aral Sea.
 As of 2010, it no longer reaches the sea, as its water is withdrawn upstream to irrigate cotton fields in Tajikistan, Uzbekistan, and southern Kazakhstan.
 The Chu River also briefly flows through Kyrgyzstan before entering Kazakhstan.

 Kyrgyzstan contains seven terrestrial ecosystems: Tian Shan montane conifer forests, Alai-Western Tian Shan steppe, Gissaro-Alai open woodlands, Tian Shan foothill arid steppe, Pamir alpine desert and tundra, Tian Shan montane steppe and meadows, and Central Asian northern desert.
 It had a 2019 Forest Landscape Integrity Index mean score of 8.86/10, ranking it 13th globally out of 172 countries.